 Please Have Ready ...

-Name, phone number and cell phone number of the teacher or group leader coming on the day of your group’s visit.
+Name, phone number, cell phone number and email address of the teacher or group leader coming on the day of your group’s visit.

 Name, address & two phone numbers of your school or organization.